Patriots rooting guide: Who New England fans should root for on Sunday

-Week 4 is in full swing, with the New England Patriots (1-2) taking on the Green Bay Packers (2-1) at 4:25 p.m.
+Week 5 is in full swing, with the New England Patriots (1-3) taking on the Detroit Lions (1-3) at 1 p.m.
 ET.
-Their game is but one of 14 that will be played on the fourth Sunday of the NFL season, so let’s check out the others and find out who fans should be rooting for.
+Their game is but one of 14 that will be played on the fifth Sunday of the NFL season, so let’s check out the others and find out who fans should be rooting for.

 Welcome to the latest edition of our Patriots Rooting Guide.